OISF/suricata/doc/userguide/rules/flow-keywords.rst

 applications in things like login tracking, IRC state machines, malware tracking, and brute force login detection.

-Let’s say we're tracking a protocol that normally allows five login fails per connection, but we have vulnerability where an attacker can continue to login after that five attempts and we need to know about it.
+Let's say we're tracking a protocol that normally allows five login fails per connection, but we have vulnerability where an attacker can continue to login after that five attempts and we need to know about it.